fishtoadsoft/reddit-sentiment-analyzer/README.md

 ### too many requests ###

-This may happen often if you/others are constantly performing an analysis on reddit.
+This may happen often if you/others are constantly performing an analysis of reddit.
 Simply try again in a few seconds.

 ### the page you requested does not exist ###

-Simply a 404, which means that the provides username, or subreddit and article combination do not point to a valid page.
+Simply a 404, which means that the provided username, or subreddit and article combination do not point to a valid page.